 If you want to get the most out of your insurance products, it’s essential to understand what different types of insurance does for you.
 While funeral insurance and life insurance are both relevant when it comes to alleviating the financial burden for your loved ones, they have very different scopes of cover.
 If you’re planning to take out life or funeral insurance, this guide gives you useful insights on the key differences.

 Purpose and focus of cover

 Funeral Insurance is much narrower in focus than Life Insurance.
 The central purpose of funeral insurance, as the term suggests, is to help cover the costs of your funeral.
-Funerals in Australia start at a few thousand dollars and may cost up to $15,000 or more – an expense that can be challenging to come up with if left unplanned.1
+Funerals in Australia start at a few thousand dollars and may cost up to $15,000 or more – an expense that can be challenging to come up with if left unplanned.

 Funeral insurance can also be used to pay off any small debts you leave behind, such as personal loans, outstanding bills, or credit card debt.
-In a time of bereavement, funeral insurance helps your loved ones focus on grieving rather than worrying about how they’re going to pay for your funeral.
+In a time of bereavement, funeral insurance can help your loved ones focus on grieving rather than worrying about how they’re going to pay for your funeral.

 Life insurance on the other hand is broader in scope, and it may be used in part to cover the costs of a funeral.
 Depending on the type of life insurance, your policy could be aimed at maintaining quality of life for your family after you pass away, or ensuring you’re still able to meet your financial obligations in the event of a terminal illness.
 It can help you and/or your loved ones avoid financial hardship if the unexpected happens.

 For example, Real Family Life Cover could pay out a lump sum if you pass away or are diagnosed as terminally ill with a life expectancy of less than 12 months.
 The money can be used for anything from mortgage payments to daily living expenses.
 If you are diagnosed with a terminal illness, you could get the total benefit amount in advance to help cover care.